twodayslate/bombsaway/README.md

 Bugs
 ------------

 * The first bomb's timer selector doesn't fire at the correct time
-* Position of explosion/craters incorrect at poles